-Child's pregnancy sets off Chile abortion debateJuly 5th, 2013 in Health /
+Child's pregnancy sets off Chile abortion debateJuly 5, 2013 in Medicine & Health / Health

 (AP)—The case of a pregnant 11-year old girl who was raped in Chile by her mother's partner has set off a national debate about abortion in one of the most socially-conservative countries in Latin America.